wp-plugins/mailchimp-for-wp/readme.txt

 1. The MC4WP form options page.

 == Changelog ==
+= 0.7 =
+* Improved: small backend JavaScript improvements / fixes
+* Improved: configuration tabs on options page now work with JavaScript disabled as well
+* Added: form and checkbox can now subscribe to different lists
+* Added: Error messages for WP Administrators (for debugging)
+* Added: `mc4wp_checkbox()` function to manually add the checkbox to a comment form.

 = 0.6.2 =
 * Fixed: Double quotes now enabled in text labels and success / error messages (which enables the use of JavaScript)